narramadan/gotchas/Git_Commands_For_Reference.md

 `git clean -f -d` or `git clean -fd` - Will delete untracked directories and files

+`git clean -d -x -f` - Will remove untracked files (-f), including directories (-d) and files ignored by git (-x).

+`git clean -d -x -i` - Will start the interactive mode (-i) of the untracked files, including directories (-d) and files ignored by git (-x)

+`git reset --hard` - To reset the entire repository to the last committed state

 ## Stashing your work

 ## Git Inteview Questions